-Note that Transmission enhancement only supports 802.11a/n mode; 802.11b/g/n mode is not supported.
+NOTE Note that Transmission enhancement only functions in 802.11b/g/n mode, 2.4GHz band.

 Transmission enhancement is also recommended to enable communication at both ends when long-distance transmission is required.
 A high-gain antenna installed at a fixed antenna connector can also improve performance.